ajawad06/ajawad06/README.md

 <h1 align="center">Hi 👋 I'm Abdullah Jawad</h1>

 ## 💫 About Me:
-I am a second year computer science student at NUST University, passionate about exploring the realms of coding, machine learning, and building robust applications.
+I am a second year computer science undergrad at NUST, passionate about exploring the realms of AI, machine learning, and building robust applications.

 ## 🚀 What I'm Up To: